Dean Bernardini

 Dean Bernardini (born December 27, 1973) is an American musician, best known as the former bass guitarist and backing vocalist for the rock band Chevelle.
 He joined the band in 2005 after the departure of Joe Loeffler, who had been a member of the group since 1995.
 Bernardini is also a noted visual artist and woodworker; the cover of the 2009 album Sci-Fi Crimes was an original 24x48 oil on canvas painting by Bernardini, and he also supplied an original oil on canvas painting for the band's 2012 album Stray Arrows: A Collection of Favorites.

 History

 Before Chevelle, Bernardini played drums in the Chicago band Liftpoint.
 Bernardini taught himself to play bass by listening to and attempting to copy bass lines on albums.
 The first album he played to was Muse's Absolution.
-When Joe Loeffler left Chevelle, Bernardini, who is married to Pete, Joe, and Sam Loeffler's sister, Natalie, replaced him.
+When a former member left Chevelle, Bernardini, who is married to the Loeffler's sister, replaced him.

 In May 2006, Bernardini injured his left hand forcing the band to pull out of the first eight concert dates (from June 30 to July 26) with Nickelback and Hoobastank.
 In September 2019, Bernardini announced he would take a hiatus from Chevelle to focus on his family and personal projects.